ResponseTime/Canvas-Game/README.md

 # Draw & Guess: Real-Time Multiplayer Web Game

-Create a real-time multiplayer game where players take turns drawing prompts on a shared digital canvas, while others guess the drawing within a limited time.
-The game leverages **Socket.IO/WebSockets** for real-time communication and **HTML Canvas** for drawing.
+A real-time multiplayer game where players take turns drawing prompts on a shared digital canvas, while others guess the drawing within a limited time.
+The game leverages **Gorilla WebSockets Library** for real-time communication and **HTML Canvas** for drawing.

 ## Key Features